Job Success

 Redesign checklist

-A WordPress SEO website redesign checklist before you rebuild a site that already has search value.
+A website redesign SEO checklist for WordPress before you rebuild a site that already has search value.

 A redesign can improve trust, speed, and conversion, but it can also damage search visibility if URLs, metadata, redirects, content, schema, and tracking are not protected before launch.